welcome to sunwell

 1. What is breathwork, and how does it work?

-Breathwork is a guided practice that uses intentional breathing techniques to help regulate the nervous system, reduce stress, and promote mental clarity.
-It works by increasing oxygen flow, activating the parasympathetic nervous system, and allowing the body to release stored tension and emotions.
+Breathwork is a guided practice that uses intentional breathing techniques to help regulate the nervous system, aid in general wellbeing, and promote mental clarity.
+It works by increasing oxygen flow and/or activating the parasympathetic nervous system, and allowing the body to release stored tension and promoting safety in the body.

 2. What are the benefits of breathwork?

-Breathwork can help reduce stress and anxiety, improve focus, enhance emotional resilience, support better sleep, and promote a sense of deep relaxation.
-It can also help release emotional blockages and improve overall well-being.
+Breathwork can help with general overall wellbeing, improve focus, aid in supporting better sleep, and promote a sense of deep relaxation.
+It can also help with energetic blockages and assist in our overall wellbeing practice and selfcare.

 3. What can I expect in a breathwork session?